ElenaAntonelli/Semi-Supervised-Learning-Methods-and-Implementations/README.md

-# Thesis Project - Semi-Supervised Learning
+# Semi-Supervised Learning Thesis Project

 ---

-Executive Summary
+## Executive Summary

 The thesis explores semi-supervised learning approaches in scenarios where labeled data are limited while unlabeled data are widely available.
 In recent years, the increasing availability of large-scale datasets has highlighted the limitations of traditional supervised learning methods, since obtaining reliable labels is often expensive, time-consuming, and impractical in real-world applications.
 Semi-supervised learning addresses this issue by integrating both labeled and unlabeled data during the learning process.